English Literature PhD

-Our research concentrates on a range of periods, themes and subjects, including medieval literature, Shakespeare and the Renaissance, romanticism, Victorian and 19th-century literature, modern and contemporary literature, creative writing, and film studies.
+Our research concentrates on a range of periods, themes and subjects, including:

 Our diverse mix of subject specialities mean that we are a vibrant and imaginative community with lots of opportunity for intellectual exchange.

-Our PhD in English Literature will train you in critical and analytical skills, research methods, and knowledge that will equip you for your professional or academic career.
+Our English Literature PhD will train you in critical and analytical skills, research methods, and knowledge that will equip you for your professional or academic career.
 It normally takes around three or four years to complete our full-time PhD.

 You’ll be assigned a primary and secondary supervisor, who will meet with you regularly to read and discuss your work and progress.
 For us, writing is essential for understanding and developing new perspectives, so you’ll be submitting written work right from the start of your course.